Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Iowa Stats and Trends

-- Iowa has five wins against the spread in six games this year.
+- In Iowa's six games this year, it has five wins against the spread.

-- The Hawkeyes have covered the spread once this season when favored by 12.5 points or more (in two chances).
+- The Hawkeyes have been favored by 11.5 points or more two times this season and covered the spread in one of them.

-- Iowa's games this year have gone over the point total two times in six opportunities (33.3%).
+- Iowa's games this year have hit the over two times in six opportunities (33.3%).

-- Iowa is 5-1 against the spread and 6-0 overall in games when it scores more than 15.4 points.
+- Iowa is 5-1 against the spread and 6-0 overall this season when the team records more than 15.4 points.

-- When Iowa churns out more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.
+- Iowa is 4-0 against the spread and 4-0 overall when the team piles up more than 299.6 yards.

 - The Hawkeyes have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).